fsnyman/dart-course-lessons/README.md

 # dart-course-lessons
-Dart exercises along my dart and flutter journey.
-Look out for the Flutter repo later on.
+The output of the dart exercises done along my dart and flutter developer journey.
+Look out for the flutter repo later on.